 D’AMORE HEALTHCARE TREATS DEPRESSION

 Depression reaches into every corner of the lives it affects.
-D’Amore Healthcare is Joint Commission-certified and California-licensed to develop a specialized treatment plan to address every facet of your mental wellbeing, not merely the symptoms of depression, but the roots and causes.
-Our customized strategy provides stabilization, a foundation for mental wellness and the beginning of freedom from depression.
+D’Amore Healthcare is Joint Commission-certified and California-licensed to develop a specialized treatment plan to address every facet of your mental wellbeing, not merely the symptoms of depression, but its roots and causes as well.
+Our customized strategy provides stabilization, a foundation for mental wellness, and the beginning of freedom from depression.

 D’Amore Healthcare examines your entire medical and psychological history, and our professional and compassionate staff is prepared to provide you with the best possible combination of treatment modalities.
 As a result, you will acquire new patterns of behavior and thinking, creating healthy habits in the process.
 Our patients learn to live vigorous, independent lives with their diagnoses.

-D’Amore Healthcare is a dual diagnosis, mental health treatment center for men and women specializing in the intervention, acute stabilization and residential treatment of depression.
-We are a Joint Commission accredited, California-certified facility located in the sunny, beach community of Costa Mesa.
+D’Amore Healthcare is a dual diagnosis, mental health treatment center for adult men and women specializing in the intervention, acute stabilization, and residential treatment of depression.
+Our mental health facility is located in the sunny community of Huntington Beach in Orange County, California.